marcoplaitano/dmenu/README.md

 ## Center

-Adds the `-c` flag to center the window on the screen (like rofi).
+Adds the `-c` option to center the window on the screen (like rofi).

 ## Border Width

 Adds the `-bw W` option to specify a border width of `W` pixels.
-The color of the border is the same of the selected match's background (`-sb #RRGGBB`).
+The colour of the border is the same of the selected match's background (`-sb #RRGGBB`).
 By default the border will not be drawn.